jwhiting/claude-code-slash-commands/commands/session-03-plan.md

    not been fully understood and validated.
 Claiming success without proper understanding and validation or at least raising the problems to the user, is **extremely frustrating and emotionally painful for the user.**

+Formatting Requirements (to be copied into plan.md):
+Use only ASCII characters in all output, documentation, and code unless the content explicitly requires extended characters (e.g., user-provided strings, natural language content).
+Do not use Unicode emojis, fancy arrows, or decorative characters.
+CRITICAL: Never use curly/smart quotes (Unicode U+201C, U+201D, U+2018, U+2019) in any form - they prevent file editing and cause critical failures.
+Use plain ASCII alternatives:
+- Use only straight ASCII quotes (U+0022) and apostrophes (U+0027)
+- Use "->" instead of fancy arrows
+- Use "*" or "-" for bullets instead of bullet characters
+- Use "..." instead of ellipsis character
+- No emojis (checkmark, X, celebration, etc.)

 There are critical steps that must be added to each phase.
 The exact steps depend on whether the phase is Test-Bound or Test-Exempt: